- GMP Grade enzyme suitable for ex-vivo use in isolating cells for a variety of applications

-- Manufactured for superior lot-to-lot enzyme consistency for improved performance consistency
+- Manufactured for superior lot-to-lot enzyme consistency for reliable performance

 - Lot specific Certificate of Analysis provided with complete QC analysis results

-CIzyme Thermolysin is a thermostable neutral protease that is commonly used with purified collagenase to isolate many different types of cells.
+AF Thermolysin is a thermostable neutral protease that can be used with purified collagenase to isolate many different types of cells.
 It is commonly used with collagenase to isolate islets from rodent, cynomolgus monkey¹, and human pancreata.

 - White lyophilized cake under vacuum in amber bottle sealed with butyl rubber stopper